Pancreatic Neuroendocrine Tumors

 Can pancreatic neuroendocrine tumors produce excess hormones?

-Is surgery the primary treatment for pancreatic neuroendocrine tumors?
+What is the prognosis for patients with pancreatic neuroendocrine tumors?

 If you have any feedback, please get in touch.